FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### HIGH PRIORITY TASKS

 - With the software goals well defined , I need to finalize this product.
 I have built enough functionality.
 The work remaining is making it work well.
-  a.
-The navigation bar - Separate its buttons , spread it to large screens. swap the white background with an overlay.
-Allow refetch of data.
-- Put the navigation bar at the bottom of small screens especially on the dashboard and additional buttons at the top with an icons kick where possible.
-- The best way to rectify the back btn dilemma for my forms is to just get rid of the routes i will utilize context instead to pass data to the respective forms.
+- The best way to rectify the back btn dilemma for my forms can be to get rid of the routes i will utilize context instead to pass data to the respective forms.
 - Find a way of eliminating some columns for the user data instead of using a card.
 In this case where the users are many , a striped table is convenient to both small and large screens.
 - Deepen delete functionality to delete fully even the children.
 - Improve user hunt logic(Find all users save them in an array , use password to narrow down user and confirm details accordingly.)
 The should be flexibility to add roles to a user.
+Ensure email and sms token update.
 - Page not found is quite strong when a person navigates to a form directly with a background....Look for better words...
 But it works well!
 - Unify color scheme to primary secondary and tertiary colors expecially on the buttons & Route recocilliation solving back btn dilemma.